wri/carbon-budget/readme.md

 and mapping on the Global Forest Watch web platform or at small scales (where 30-m pixels can be distinguished).
 Individual emissions can be assigned years based on Hansen loss during further analyses but removals and net flux are cumulative over the entire model run and cannot be assigned specific years.
-This 30-m output is in megagrams CO2e/ha 2001-2020 (i.e. densities) and includes all tree cover densities ("full extent"):
+This 30-m output is in megagrams (Mg) CO2e/ha 2001-2020 (i.e. densities) and includes all tree cover densities ("full extent"):
 `(((TCD2000>0 AND WHRC AGB2000>0) OR Hansen gain=1 OR mangrove AGB2000>0) NOT IN pre-2000 plantations)`.
 However, the model is designed to be used specifically for forests, so the model creates three derivative 30-m outputs for each key output (gross emissions, gross removals, net flux) as well